Effective November 18, 2022

-This Acceptable Use Policy ("AUP") defines acceptable practices relating to the use of Lumen’s network, websites, systems, facilities, products and services (collectively, the "Services") by Lumen customers and by users that have gained access to the Services through customer accounts (collectively, “Users”).
+This Acceptable Use Policy ('AUP') defines acceptable practices relating to the use of Lumen’s network, websites, systems, facilities, products, and services (collectively, the 'Services') by Lumen customers and by users that have gained access to the Services through customer accounts (collectively, 'Users').
 The Services must be used in a manner that is consistent with the intended purpose of the Services and the terms of the applicable agreement with Lumen.
 By using the Services, Users consent to be bound by the terms of this AUP.
-For purposes of this AUP, “Lumen” includes CenturyLink Communications, LLC and all other affiliates, including direct and indirect subsidiaries of Lumen, Inc. Your use of Lumen Services must comply with Lumen's copyright/DCMA Policy.
+For purposes of this AUP, 'Lumen' includes CenturyLink Communications, LLC d/b/a Lumen Technologies Group or its affiliated entities, including direct and indirect subsidiaries of Lumen, Inc.

 - General.
 Users will not use the Services to transmit, distribute or store material in a manner that: (a) violates any applicable law or regulation; (b) may adversely affect the Services or Users; (c) may expose Lumen to criminal or civil liability or (d) violate, infringe upon or otherwise misappropriate any third party rights, including intellectual property rights, rights of publicity and privacy rights.
 Users are prohibited from facilitating the violation of any part of this AUP or applicable third-party policies, including, but not limited to transmitting, distributing, or otherwise making available any product or service that violates this AUP or another provider's policy.